nuonco/nuon/README.md

-# workers-apps
+# template-go-workers
-temporal workers for apps
+Template for creating a workers repository.